 Amy holds an MBA degree in International Business from American University in Washington D.C. and a BA in Spanish from the University of New Hampshire and University of Valencia, Spain.

 Jason has more than 20 years of workforce development experience working for CUNY, SUNY, The WorkPlace and WCA on federal, state and foundation grant projects that have benefited more than 25,000 job seekers.
-He currently manages a nearly $10 million federal grant that has trained 450 individuals to fill hundreds of open positions with healthcare employers in the Hudson Valley.
-Previously, he has served on the New Castle Town Council and Child Care Council of Westchester and NYSACRA boards.
+He managed a nearly $10 million federal grant that trained 450 individuals to fill hundreds of open positions with healthcare employers in the Hudson Valley.
+Previously, he has served on the New Castle Town Council and Child Care Council of Westchester and NYSACRA Boards.
 Currently, he is on the Harry Chapin Foundation Board.

-Cathy joined the WCA team in 2017 as Bookkeeper and Finance Manager.
-Cathy is responsible for managing the day to day finances of the organization, as well as providing support for the major initiatives.
+Cathy Bligh joined the WCA team in 2017 as Bookkeeper and Finance Manager.
+Cathy is responsible for managing the day to day finances of the WCA, as well as providing support for the major initiatives.

 Previously, Cathy spent 20 years working with Rally for the Cure, a cause marketing program sponsored by Conde Nast Publications.
 Rally for the Cure is a grassroots program raising funds and awareness through Golf & Fitness events, benefiting Susan G. Komen Breast Cancer Foundation.
 There she functioned as the Operations and Accounting Manager.